Jeremy-Gstein/dotfiles/README.md

 - clone the repo, `cd dotfiles` then make `./dotfiles/install.sh` executable with `chmod +x`
 - Quick install: `curl -s https://sh.j51b5.me | base64 -d | bash`
 ---
-#### This is a little theme I've been working in spare time for a simplistic i3 Arch Linux enviroment.
-Becuase this was developed originally for personal use, some alias's in .zshrc should be removed.
+#### This is a theme I've been working on in spare time for a simplistic/minimal i3 Arch Linux enviroment.
+Becuase this was developed originally for personal use, some alias in .zshrc should be removed/changed.
 ---
 ### Why?
 - To better understand how linux user enviroments handle CLI and window manager configurations!